MobileFirst-Platform-Developer-Center/BlueList-On-Premise/iOS/README.md

 After the dependencies have been installed open the bluelist-objective-c.xcworkspace or bluelist-swift.xcworkspace.
 When using CocoaPods you must use the .xcworkspace instead of the .xcodeproject file because of how the dependencies are configured.

+NOTE: For the Swift sample you must run and compile the application on the latest version of Xcode.

 Once the project is open please check and update the following items:

 - In the bluelist.plist file set the cloudantProxyUrl to your MobileFirst Data Proxy Server location.